My Square Dancing Involvement

 For the record, round dancing never did appeal to me.
 Yet, I needed a break between tips, so as to not get overheated.
 I will admit that it's pretty and graceful...but my health won't let me do as much on the dance floor as I used to.
 In fact, I do not "swing", and only do the "back to back do-si-do", as the "swinging do-si-do" and the "swing" make me dizzy.
 While an exception for the swing may be done during lessons (because it's slower), I am unable to do likewise during a regular dance.

-Anyway, back in the mid-1980's and early 1990's, square and round dancing in Arkansas was much bigger than it is in late 2019.
+Anyway, back in the mid-1980's and early 1990's, square and round dancing in Arkansas was much bigger than it was in early 2020.
 Back then, you could dance every night of the week in Little Rock, at a different level each night.
 Now, only 2 clubs remain....the Maverick Mixers, and the Twirling Lariats.
 In 1990, I was a member of 5 area clubs...the Maverick Mixers, the Jo-Car Squares, the Rock-N-Saw Squares, the Motivators, and the North Little Rock affiliate of Bachelors 'N Bachelorettes, International....and Club Reporter for all of them, except for the Motivators (although I could've done a report if the club wanted to).
-I'm still Club Reporter for the Maverick Mixers.
+I'm still Club Reporter and Chaplain for the Maverick Mixers.

 I attended the National Square Dance Convention each year from 1986 to 2002, and attended several of the Labor Day Dance-A-Rama events for Single Square Dancers USA over the years.
 But, with declining health and financial issues, attendance to those now is virtually non-existant.
 With overtime at work, and getting married in 2003, my square dance involvement was limited to taking the National Squares and The Modern Square publications.
 Even though my wife wanted to learn it, health concerns put a damper on that.
 Tragically, she passed away 3 weeks shy of my 4th wedding anniversary in 2007, and I never remarried.
 In July, 2007, I found out that North Little Rock was hosting the 2007 Single Square Dancers USA Labor Day Dance-A-Rama, and I got back into dancing...but I just "worked" at that weekend.